 I am a Professor of History and an affiliate faculty member with the Women’s and Gender Studies Program and the Carrie Chapman Catt Center.
 I earned my PhD from the University of Texas, where I trained as a historian of the Gilded Age and Progressive Era.

-A co-founder of Women’s & Gender Historians of the Midwest, a list and book review editor for H-Women, a member of the teaching prize committee for the American Historical Association, and the first Visiting Distinguished Professor at the Theodore Roosevelt Center, I am currently treasurer for the Society of Historians of the Gilded Age & Progressive Era (SHGAPE), the bibliographer for the National First Ladies Library, and a historical advisor to the Theodore Roosevelt Center and Presidential Library initiative.
+A co-founder of Women’s & Gender Historians of the Midwest, a list and book review editor for H-Women, a member of the teaching prize committee for the American Historical Association, and the first Visiting Distinguished Professor at the Theodore Roosevelt Center, I am currently treasurer for the Society of Historians of the Gilded Age & Progressive Era (SHGAPE) and a historical advisor to the Theodore Roosevelt Center and Presidential Library initiative.
+I served as the bibliographer for the National First Ladies Library from 2001 to 2018.

 My most recent book, "Juliette Gordon Low: The Remarkable Founder of the Girl Scouts" (Viking, 2012), made several discoveries of this important American woman.
 "Alice: Alice Roosevelt Longworth, from White House Princess to Washington Power Broker" (Viking, 2007), was a New York Times Notable Book, chosen for Book-of-the-Month Club, and reviewed widely.
 I have also published two books about Theodore Roosevelt.